-School administrator (i.e., Director or Assistant Director) are required to investigate violations of this policy (as prescribed under "Prohibitions"), when in receipt of actual notice of an alleged violation.
-Actual notice of an alleged violation occurs when alleged bullying, reprisal, retaliation, or false reporting is reported using the applicable methods(s) prescribed in the reporting section of this policy.
+School administrator (i.e., Director or Assistant Director) are required to investigate violations of this policy (as prescribed under "prohibitions"), when in receipt of actual notice of an alleged violation.
+Actual notice of an alleged violation occurs when alleged bullying, reprisal, retaliation, of false reporting is reported using the applicable method(s) prescribed in the report section of this policy.